Konamiman/OPC/OPC.md

 ### Remarks

 This command reads a block of data from the server's Z80 memory address space, starting at a certain address.
 The server should just read the visible memory and output it to the communication channel, without performing any further processing.

+If the address lock flag is set, all the data will be read from the same address.
+This is intended for usage with hardware that implements memory mapped ports (e.g. mass storage or network controllers), of course it doesn't make much sense for regular ROM/RAM memory.

-If the size of the block to be read is 15 bytes or less, the size can be specified either in the command parameter or in the command data.
-For 16 bytes to be read or more, the size must be specified in the command data.
+If the size of the block to be read is 7 bytes or less, the size can be specified either in the command parameter or in the command data.
+For 8 bytes to be read or more, the size must be specified in the command data.

 The client should not specify a block size of zero, but the server should be prepared to receive such a command and in that case it should do nothing and just return an empty response (with just the single zero byte indicating success).